 We help many individuals move from a life on the street, to our supportive housing, on to life in the community through the development of basic life and work skills.
 With support from our wide array of integrated mental health, sobriety enhancement, and supportive housing services, DESC is creating a way out of poverty and a return to the workforce for the people we serve.

 DESC has assisted hundred of individuals obtain employment as their primary path out of homelessness and toward greater stability through two distinct programs: Supported Employment Program and Connections Program.

 The Supported Employment Program at DESC benefits from an established model of highly integrated housing, mental health care, and clinical treatment.
 Many DESC clients are considered “unemployable” by mainstream vocational and employment programs, yet DESC have been able to provide even the most disabled and chronically homeless adults with the skills to obtain self-sufficiency.
-DESC’s Supportive Employment Program, launched in 2008, is integrated into DESC’s state-licensed clinical programs and focuses on those men and women who face the most significant challenges to succeeding in the work place.
+DESC’s Supportive Employment Program, launched in 2008, is integrated into DESC’s state-licensed clinical programs and focuses on those adults who face the most significant challenges to succeeding in the work place.
 We prepare and support participants, both employees and employers, to ensure success and satisfaction for both parties.
-Together our Employment Specialists hold more than 30 years of assisting men and women with disabilities return to work and engage in the community.
+Together our Employment Specialists hold more than 30 years of assisting adults with disabilities return to work and engage in the community.

 DESC’s Supported Employment Program is characterized by:

 - Comprehensive assessment and preparation of potential employees.
 Our extensive training and assessment programs prepare candidates with the skills that will make them valued employees.